 See the schools’ behaviour policy for more information.

 Where it is believed that a child is using their mobile phone or other smart device to engage in behaviour that breaches the acceptable use agreement, the mobile phone and/or other smart device will confiscated – in accordance with sections 91 and 94 of the Education and Inspections Act 2006 – and the child’s parents will be notified.
+Searching and any examination of an electronic device will only occur in accordance with the DfE Searching, Screening and Confiscation guidance and our Trust policy; only authorised staff may conduct such actions

 Confiscated mobile phones and/or other smart devices will be returned to parents or carers at a previously agreed time.

 Staff, visitors and volunteers will not ask pupils to share content on mobile phones and/or other smart devices or attempt to access content on confiscated mobile telephones/smart devices.
 Certain types of conduct, bullying or harassment may be classified as criminal conduct.
 The school takes such conduct extremely seriously, and will involve the police or other agencies as appropriate.
 Schools may also refer to the Cambridgeshire Child Sexual Behaviour Assessment Tool to consider necessary actions.